 A clean computer is a happy computer.
-Just like any other piece of gadgetry, a computer requires regular cleanup sessions that allow users to get the most from them.
-In fact, January is known as Clean Up Your Computer Month, so what better way is there to ring in the new year than making sure your computer is in tip-top shape?
+Just like any other piece of gadgetry, a computer requires regular cleanup sessions to keep it purring.
+In fact, January is Clean Up Your Computer Month, so let’s get to it.

-If you want to get a more thorough cleaning, you can remove the keys from the keyboard.
-Hold down the key in front of the one you want to remove, then use a flat object like a flathead screwdriver to pop the desired key off.
+If you want a really thorough cleaning, you can remove the keys from the keyboard.
+Hold down the key in front of the one you want to remove, then use a flat screwdriver to pop off the desired key.
 Once the keys you want to clean have been removed, it’s just a matter of wiping them down or blowing compressed air.
-As long as you haven’t spilled soda or coffee on your keyboard, this should be enough to make sure your keys stay stick-free.
+As long as you haven’t spilled soda or coffee on your keyboard, this should get your keys stick-free.

 For more great tips on how to keep your PC clean, or for help maintaining your technology, give us a call at (973) 882-4644.